lino-framework/lino/docs/demos.rst

   `user`   `1234`
   ======== ========

 Be prepared to see things not working as expected.
 Don't hesitate to contact us if you have questions, comments, ideas, suggestions.

 You may change data, and your changes will remain visible to others until the next release.

 All person names and addresses appearing on the demo sites (except possibly data entered by demo users) are fictitious.
 Any resemblance to real persons, living or dead, is purely coincidental.

+**The demos are slow**:
 Demos are currently available on only one server, located in Estonia behind a slow Internet connection.
+Note also that :term:`ExtJS` has performance problems when using Firefox with FireBug enabled.
+We currently recommend Google Chrome for being the fastest browser.
 So don't expect too much performance.
 We are looking forward to other people who agree to provide a Lino demo on their server.

 `DSBE <http://dsbe-demo.saffre-rumma.ee>`__
   A tool for social assistants that